Names are given at birth by elders. Shakespeare (through Juliet) says that a rose will continue to smell sweet even if it is called by any other name.

 “I feel that my current name no longer fully serves the purpose of describing who I am.
 I have many friends who have suggested I simple choose my own name, but I haven’t found one that I feel fits.”

-Readers interested in finding out the ‘Swara’ and suggested spiritual / Yogic names may fill-out and submit the following form.
-Only few requests will be taken up based upon the information submitted.
+Readers interested in finding out the ‘Swara’ and suggested spiritual / Yogic names may fill-out and submit the form available here.

 - For information on Astrology, please see here.

 - For information on birth and life horoscope, please see here.

 - For information on spiritual name, please see here.

 - For information on festivals & observances, please see here.

 - For information on virtual programme ‘Stories of Breath & Death, the Dying & Dead, and Beyond’, please see here.